ZYP Boron Nitride Spray Primer

 Apply a first, light coat across all the mould, any cavities and texture that will come in contact with glass.
 For larger moulds you may need to use a longer 3-5 second blast.
 Do not saturate the surface.
 If it beginst to look wet stop spraying immediately.
 Allow the mould to dry out and then re-spray the wet area lightly.

-Apply one light coat each time you fire.
+Set the mould aside for 5 minutes to dry, then re-apply a second coat as before, repeat up to the 5th coat and then leave to dry for 15 minutes before use.
+After the first preparation, simply apply one light coat each time you fire.
 Top up coat(s) can be applied as neccessary according to firing temperature and frequency.
 With a casting (frit fill) mould a top light up coat will be required each time due to higher temperatures.
 It will allow a clean realease without spines and sharp edges.